 To reproduce please load the attached sqlite file and use one of the geometry tools such as "Multipart to Singleparts" or "Polygon to Lines".
 When prompted for an output file the tool will only allow the result to be stored as a shape file.
 This means among other things that attribute names may be truncated.

-#2 Updated by Ole Nielsen about 8 years ago
+#2 Updated by Ole Nielsen over 8 years ago

 - File sextante_sqlite.png added

 Thanks for the quick reply.
 Happy for this to be a feature.

 However, going through SEXTANTE and trying what looks like the equivalent function it will still only allow the output to be saved as a shapefile.
 The attached screenshot shows that one can only choose SHP and when putting .sqlite as extension, the resulting file becomes .sqlite.shp